reruo321/Spring-Practice/Spring-Boot/Kotlin/001-Settings/README.md

 It is okay to fail it at the first time, (I took a hour to solve it!) so take a look at tips below.

 ## IDE Settings
 If you got a error message like "Unknown JVM target version: 17", you should adjust version of Gradle JVM.
+You can see the current options from **build.gradle.kts**.

+※ **Update the IDE before going to start.** The old version of IDE would cause some troubles or even give no options while setting the latest versions of plugins or SDKs. ([Guideline for Intellij IDEA](https://www.jetbrains.com/help/idea/update.html))

+### File > Project Structure
+1. Go Project Settings > Project, and check your SDK version.
+You can download some simply on the IDE, provided by vendors, or from the official Oracle website.
+2. (Optional) For Language level, select the test version for the latest one.
+3. Move on to Project Settings > Modules, and select your project.
+Click Dependencies tab, and change the Module SDK.
+4. Select Kotlin for your sources.
+Adjust the Language level and API version.

+### File > Settings
-1. Go File > Settings (Intellij IDEA > Preferences for macOS).
+1. (Optional for macOS: open Intellij IDEA > Preferences.)
 2. Open the tab on the left side.
 Build, Execution, Deployment > Build Tools > Gradle.
 3. (Optional) Select "Intellij IDEA" for Build and run using/Run tests using.
 It will make building much faster, but might cause some problems on not supporting parts.
 4. Select Gradle JVM.
-You can download some simply on the IDE, provided by vendors, or from the Oracle website.
-5. IF you still have a problem with downloaded JVM, (e.g. the option becomes red text, or deselected after closing the window)

-If you want to use Gradle JVM 17 for Kotlin, you should upgrade your IDE to the latest version to get Kotlin plugin version 1.6.
-Otherwise, you cannot access to JVM 17 option from your IDE at all.

-Open build.gradle, and change

-    jvmTarget = "YOUR_JVM_VERSION"

-(for my case "17") in kotlinOptions.